This Behaviour Policy has been approved by the staff and Governors of Abercarn Primary School and will be reviewed annually.

 1) Green Card

 The majority of children will have a green card displayed by their name.
 This is because they have been following the code consistently.
-It is important to reinforce the good behaviour of these children, reward them with stickers, privileges and notes home.
+It is important to reinforce the good behaviour of these children, reward them with pupil reward points, stickers, privileges and notes home.

 2) Yellow Card